ETC-A/etca-spec/extensions/bit-manipulation-1/README.md

     size is `half`, the value is `C AAAA AAAA`, a 9-bit value.
 The `RCL` instruction rotates this 9-bit value left.
 The `RCR` instruction rotates the value `AAAA AAAA C` to the right.
 The operation is analogous for other operation sizes.
-4) Counts the number of set bits in `B` as if it was zero extended based on the `SS` bits.
+4) Counts the number of set bits in `B` as if it were zero extended based on the `SS` bits.
 5) Performs the generalized swap operation on `A` based on the value in `B`.
 It acts as follows
 ```
 int64_t grev(int64_t a, int b, int ss)